This article covers some basics about modern heavy infantry weapons – stuff available from the XXth Century onward, give or take.

 Man-portable minigun – “Young Painless”

-The man-portable minigun craze that started more than 20 years ago eventually resulted in mere mooks toting one.
+The man-portable minigun craze eventually resulted in mere mooks toting one.

-These guns do not appear to perform much better than your standard squad automatic weapon.
+Despite the looks, these guns do not appear to perform much better than your standard squad automatic weapon.
 But they put out more volume and are good at eliminating other mook-type opponents.
-They don’t have the stupendous power that is associated with more heroic miniguns, being largely visual effects.

 To tell them apart from the real thing we’ve nicknamed those “Young Painless”.
 This is a small joke about the Predator minigun, which was nicknamed “Old Painless” on the movie set.